 Summary of Research Design

-In this longitudinal and quasi-experimental study design, the research intention is to replicate the finding from a previous study that performance on a series of neurocognitive tests is predictive of cognitive interference and treatment completion in participants with cocaine and methamphetamine use disorders.
+In this quasi-experimental study design, the research intention is to approach a previous study that performance on a series of neurocognitive tests from a different angle in an attempt to derive the innate association of cognitive interference and treatment completion with gender.
 This study specifically examines gender differences in neurocognitive test performances and treatment completion from the CTN-0031A dataset.

 The researcher is fully aware that the population from the CTN-0031A is unique in that each participant must meet the criteria of cocaine and or methamphetamine abuse in addition to other study criteria.
 While it is hoped that in terms of study replication, there will be generalizability to other populations with similar characteristics of drug abuse and treatment outcomes, it is not expected that the results of this study analysis will be generalizable to other populations who do not possess similar characteristics.